amd/aocl-compression/README.md

 AOCL_LZ4HC_DISABLE_PATTERN_ANALYSIS |  Disable Pattern Analysis in LZ4HC for level 9 (Enabled by default)
 AOCL_ZSTD_4BYTE_LAZY2_MATCH_FINDER  |  Enable 4-byte comparison for finding a potential better match candidate with Lazy2 compressor (Disabled by default)
+AOCL_TEST_COVERAGE                  |  Enable GTest and AOCL test bench based CTest suite (Disabled by default) CODE_COVERAGE                       |  Enable source code coverage.
+Only supported on Linux with the GCC compiler (Disabled by default)
+ASAN                                |  Enable Address Sanitizer checks.
+Only supported on Linux/Debug build (Disabled by default)
-AOCL_TEST_COVERAGE                  |  Enable GTest and AOCL test bench based CTest suite (Disabled by default) BUILD_DOC                           |  Build documentation for this library (Disabled by default) ZLIB_DEFLATE_FAST_MODE_2            |  Enable optimization for deflate fast using Z_FIXED strategy.
+VALGRIND                            |  Enable Valgrind checks.
+Only supported on Linux/Debug and incompatible with ASAN=ON (Disabled by default)
+BUILD_DOC                           |  Build documentation for this library (Disabled by default) ZLIB_DEFLATE_FAST_MODE_2            |  Enable optimization for deflate fast using Z_FIXED strategy.
 Do not combine with ZLIB_DEFLATE_FAST_MODE_3 (Disabled by default)
 ZLIB_DEFLATE_FAST_MODE_3            |  Enable ZLIB deflate quick strategy.
 Do not combine with ZLIB_DEFLATE_FAST_MODE_2 (Disabled by default)